Export Procedures

 Advanced Guide to Import, Export & Customs Procedures

-The course aims to guide you to a higher standard of compliance with import & export legislation.
-After attending, delegates will leave with greater confidence to update /review existing procedures, talk to logistics providers and explain complicated issues in a simple way to other business areas.
+The course aims to guide you to a higher standard of compliance with import and export legislation.
+After attending, delegates will leave with greater confidence in updating/reviewing existing procedures, talking to logistics providers, and explaining complicated issues in a simple way to other business areas.

 Focus On Courses